tafodinho/nft-exchange/README.md

 ### General Info
 ***
-- Nft-Echange is n offchain NFT Market-place, where NFT's can be swaped for MYTN(which is and ERC20 token)
+- Nft-Echange is n offchain NFT Market-place, where NFT's can be swaped for MYTN(which is and ERC20 token).
+Users can mint NFT tokens for free, Users can list those NFTs for sale and other Users who have the MyToken can fill those others to buy the NFT on sale.
+Users can also cancel NFT's that have been put on sale.
+Users Can also mint MyToken for free.
 - The deployed application can be found at (http://nft-exchange.s3-website-us-east-1.amazonaws.com)
 - The smart contracts are deployed to the ropsten testnetwork
 - Signed orders are being saved on both the Ox order book and on a local order book hosted on my DynamoDb database on AWS